usaid-cs/yesterday-i-learned/canada.md

 🇨🇦

+- The Algonquin provincial park was initially made a provincial park [to keep settlers out from where businesses were logging](https://en.wikipedia.org/wiki/Algonquin_Provincial_Park#History).
+It then turned into a tourist attraction because of the park status---which clashed with the logging industry yet again---and they did another evaluation in the 1960s to control logging activity.
 - The Canadian armed forces cannot oppress anyone.
 They don't even have the resources to *protect* Canada.
 - The [Phoenix Pay System](https://en.wikipedia.org/wiki/Phoenix_pay_system) cost 2.2 billion dollars *to decommission*.
 It was a disaster because they didn't know the system would be broken until the day of release, and they had already fired everyone from the old payroll system.
 - In the 2019 federal election, [the Rhino party ran for the Beauce district with a candidate named Maxime Bernier](https://www.thestar.com/politics/2019/09/10/take-a-chance-vote-for-both-satirical-party-runs-own-candidate-named-maxime-bernier-in-ppc-leaders-riding.html), which is different from the [Maxime Bernier leading the PPC](https://en.wikipedia.org/wiki/Maxime_Bernier), who also ran for Beauce.